FindArticles FindArticles

 Table of Contents

-• What changed: Codex everywhere for $20
+• What’s changed: Codex everywhere for $20

 • Six hours, four projects: why the boost felt real

-• $20 vs. $200—and why some pay $800
+• $20 vs. $200 — and why some pay $800

 • This isn’t autopilot: risks and guardrails

-• Who should upgrade—and who can wait
+• Who should upgrade — and who can hold off

 Six hours, four projects: why the boost felt real

-The catch: opaque limits and mid-run cutoffs
+The catch: Opaque restrictions and mid-run shutdowns

-$20 vs. $200—and why some pay $800
+$20 vs. $200 — and why some pay $800

-24 days of code in 6 hours with Codex AI, clock and net catching code
+24 days of code in 6 hours with Codex AI – clock and net catching code

 This isn’t autopilot: risks and guardrails

-Who should upgrade—and who can wait
+Who should upgrade — and who can hold off

 Latest News